michaelsoftmd/pebkac-chrome/README.md

 - Coordinates its own tool use so it doesn't get confused.
 It won't extract before navigating, and knows what page it's already on.
 - Combines its usage of tools mid-step (with async).
 Remember how I said it has ten steps to complete a task?
 Inside each of those steps the LLM makes its own decisions about how to work.
 - Decides its own workflows.
 Aside from operating a browser search, its methods are decided on-the-fly.
+- Remembers its workflows after each run.
+All data is collected.
 - Navigates, types, searches, clicks, visits, extracts, takes screenshots, exports markdown, bypasses cloudflare, fills forms.
 - Tries, fails, and LEARNS.
 If one strategy fails, another might work.
 - Parses text intelligently.
 Trafilatura is excellent and its responses are formatted cleanly.
+- Caches useful and relevant data extensvely and returns it when required, conserving massive amounts of context.
 - Logs each action extensively.
 All logfiles are available in the control panel.
 - Validates inputs!
 I've done much to ensure there is little to no risk from Javascript or SQL injection.
 Please be careful.
-I made sure to do this based on an XKCD comic strip I saw in high school: https://m.xkcd.com/327/
+I made sure to do this based on an xkcd comic strip I saw in high school: https://m.xkcd.com/327/
 - A lot more.
 It is designed to turn your natural language input into results, and does its humble best.

-## What Needs Work
+**Features Under Consideration:**
-- Voice assist
+- Voice assist (delayed due to hardware)
-- Advanced selector prediction (ML-based selector generation)
+- Vision assist

 This version of pebkac is designed to be mindful of context length and run on inexpensive GPUs.
 I built this whole project on a very budget MiniPC, and tested it with a specific fine-tuned model.
 For operating pebkac, I would HIGHLY recommend using David_AU's models, particularly the Brainstorm variants.
 Not only do they know to operate pebkac nearly 100% of the time, but they seem to have been trained on the SmolAgents library, making much of the 'thinking' already integrated.